odoo/documentation/ecommerce/shopper_experience/payment_acquirer.rst

   The order is still in draft.

 * *Cancelled*: when the customer cancels the payment in the payment acquirer form.
-  They are taken back to Odoo in order to modify the order.
+  They are taken back to Twenty20 in order to modify the order.

-.. note:: Specific messages are provided to your customers for every payment status, when they are redirected to Odoo after the transaction.
+.. note:: Specific messages are provided to your customers for every payment status, when they are redirected to Twenty20 after the transaction.
    To edit such messages, go to the *Messages* tab of the payment method.